Tiwari-8484/Power-BI-Python-Masterclass/README.md

 # 🔥 Why Are These Important for Data Analytics?

-Day 4: Mastering Python Conditional Statements | #LearningJourney

-I'm on Day 4 of my Python + Power BI Masterclass with Swati Dhote, and today's focus was on Conditional Statements in Python!
-These are fundamental for controlling the flow of execution in our code, allowing us to make decisions based on different conditions.

-🔹 What are Conditional Statements?
-Conditional statements allow us to execute specific blocks of code only if certain conditions are met.
-They introduce logic and decision-making into our programs.

-🚀 Key Conditional Statements I Learned Today:

-✅ if statement: Executes a block of code if a condition is true.

-Python

-x = 10
-if x > 5:
-    print("x is greater than 5")
-✅ else statement: Executes a block of code if the if condition is false.

-Python

-x = 3
-if x > 5:
-    print("x is greater than 5")
-else:
-    print("x is not greater than 5")
-✅ elif statement (else if): Allows for multiple conditions to be checked sequentially.

-Python

-x = 7
-if x > 10:
-    print("x is greater than 10")
-elif x > 5:
-    print("x is greater than 5 but not greater than 10")
-else:
-    print("x is not greater than 5")
-✅ Nested Conditional Statements: Placing conditional statements inside other conditional statements for more complex logic.

-Python

-x = 10
-y = 5
-if x > 5:
-    if y < 10:
-        print("x is greater than 5 and y is less than 10") 🔥 Why Are These Important for Data Analytics?

 In data analytics, conditional statements are crucial for:

 📊 Data cleaning: Handling missing values, outliers, or inconsistent data.